fankandin/AutoAdmin-Yii-Extension/ReadMe.md

 There are only two steps to install the AutoAdmin extension:

 1. Put the distributive files into _[protected/extensions]_ folder of your Yii application.
-2. Create module folder _[autoadmin]_ in _[protected/modules]_ directory using a standart Yii module structure, but without module class AutoAdminModule.php (which inherites _CWebModule_) - it will be included from the extension.
+2. Create module folder _[autoadmin]_ in _[protected/modules]_ directory using a standart Yii module structure, but without module class file _AutoAdminModule.php_ (which inherites _CWebModule_) - it will be included from the extension.

 ###Yii config setup